-(6) Including accrual of interest less Build America Bonds Subsidy, which subsidy was reduced by 5.9% in federal fiscal year 2020, 5.7% in federal fiscal year 2021, 5.7% in federal fiscal year 2022, and 5.7% in federal fiscal year 2023 and 2024 as a result of the sequestration order.
-See "RISK FACTORS - Risk of Non-Payment of Direct Subsidy Payments" in the forepart of this Official Statement and Note 1-AC on page 71 of the MTC 2024 ACFR.
+- (6) Including accrual of interest less Build America Bonds Subsidy, which subsidy was reduced by approximately 6.6% in federal fiscal year 2018, 6.2% in federal fiscal year 2019, 5.9% in federal fiscal year 2020, 5.7% in federal fiscal year 2021, and 5.7% in federal fiscal year 2022 as a result of the sequestration order.
+See "RISK FACTORS Risk of Non-Payment of Direct Subsidy Payments" in the forepart of this Official Statement and Note 1-AB on page 75 of the MTC 2023 ACFR.
 FYE 2022 includes non-cash items such as amortization of premium and accrual of interest.
 Excludes optional redemption of Subordinate Bonds, 2014 Series S5 of \$25,000,000 on October 1, 2019.
-Excludes one-time prepayment of FYE 2021 principal of and related interest on certain Senior Bonds in the amount of approximately \$89 million and Subordinate Bonds in the amount of approximately \$63 million undertaken by the Authority in May 2020 through the use of unrestricted available funds of the Authority.
-Excludes one-time prepayment of approximately \$82 million in FYE 2022 principal of and related interest on certain Subordinate Bonds undertaken by the Authority in June 2021 through the use of unrestricted available funds of the Authority.

-(7) This table does not calculate coverage ratio covenants or additional bonds tests that are discussed under "SECURITY AND SOURCES OF PAYMENT FOR THE TOLL BRIDGE REVENUE BONDS" and "SUMMARY OF FINANCING PLAN - Additional Bonds Test" in the forepart of this Official Statement and in APPENDIX B - "DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE" and APPENDIX C - "DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE SUBORDINATE INDENTURE."

-(8) The maintenance and operation expenses reflect the net operating and maintenance expenses incurred by the Authority, factoring in reimbursements received from other operating agencies.
-See "BRIDGE TOLL REVENUES - Operations and Maintenance - Table 3 Historical Operating Expenses."
+Excludes one-time prepayment of FYE 2021 principal of and related interest on certain Senior Bonds in the amount of approximately \$63 million undertaken by the Authority in May 2020 through the use of unrestricted available funds of the Authority.
+Excludes one-time prepayment of approximately \$82 million in FYE 2022 principal of and related interest on certain Subordinate Solds of the Authority. - (7) This table does not calculate coverage ratio covenants or additional bonds tests that are discussed under "SECURITY AND SOURCES OF PAYMENT FOR THE TOLL BRIDGE REVENUE BONDS" and "SUMMARY OF FINANCING PLAN - Additional Bonds Test" in the forepart of this Official Statement and in APPENDIX B - "DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE" and APPENDIX C - "DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE SUBORDINATE INDENTURE." - (8) The maintenance and operation expenses reflect the net operating and maintenance expenses incurred by the Authority, factoring in reimbursements received from other operating agencies.
+See "BRIDGE TOLL REVENUES - Operations and Maintenance - Table 4 Historical Operating Expenses."